Curious about cohousing? Join us at The Commons, on the 10th of every month

 Cohousing is an intentional, collaborative neighborhood that combines private homes with shared indoor and outdoor spaces designed to support an active and interdependent community life.
 Cohousing is not a financial or legal model, but rather a descriptive term that emphasizes the active participation of residents in everything from design to governance.

-Why cohousing?
+Why Cohousing

 CohoUS